Restriction estimates for 2D surfaces of finite type 3 and applications to dispersive equations: Abstract

 \section{Abstract}

-In this paper, we prove the restriction estimates for 2D surfaces $S:=\lbrace (\xi_{1},\xi_{2},\xi_{1}^{3}\pm\xi_{2}^{3}): (\xi_{1},\xi_{2})\in [0,1]^{2} \rbrace$ by reducing to Wang--Wu's result on the perturbed paraboloid and Demeter--Wu's result on the perturbed hyperboloid.
+In this paper, we prove the restriction estimates for 2D surfaces $S:=\lbrace (\xi_{1},\xi_{2},\xi_{1}^{3}\pm\xi_{2}^{3}): (\xi_{1},\xi_{2})\in [0,1]^{2} \rbrace$ by reducing to Wang--Wu's result on the perturbed paraboloid and to the results on the perturbed hyperboloid obtained by Buschenhenke, M\"{u}ller, and Vargas, as well as by Guo and Oh.
 The method is based on the rescaling technique developed in \cite{15}.
 Besides, we will use the estimates to give a better analysis for discrete nonlinear Schr\"{o}dinger equations.